 Selecting an Accredited College or University

 The first step is selecting the right college.
-To become a licensed architect you need to have graduated from an accredited architecture program.
+The easiest way to become a licensed architect is to have graduated from an accredited architecture program.
 There are two typical ways of doing this.

 - Obtain a Bachelor of Architecture (B.Arch) NOT a Bachelor of Science in Architecture – This is typically a degree that takes 5 years to obtain.